 There is a risk that we are infringing the proprietary rights of third parties because numerous United States and foreign issued patents and pending patent applications, which are owned by third parties, exist in the fields that are the focus of our drug discovery and development efforts.
 Others might have been the first to make the inventions covered by each of our or our licensors' pending patent applications and issued patents and might have been the first to file patent applications for these inventions.
 In addition, because patent applications can take many years to issue, there may be currently pending applications, unknown to us or our licensors, which may later result in issued patents that cover the production, manufacture, commercialization, formulation or use of our product candidates.
-In addition, the production, manufacture, commercialization, formulation in particular, would be costly and time consuming and would divert management's attention from our business, which could lead to delays in our development or commercialization efforts.
+In addition, the production, manufacture, commercialization or use of our product candidates may infringe existing patents of which we are not aware.
+Defending ourselves against third-party claims, including litigation in particular, would be costly and time consuming and would divert management's attention from our business, which could lead to delays in our development or commercialization efforts.
 If third parties are successful in their claims, we might have to pay substantial damages or take other actions that are adverse to our business.